 6. Partnering with companies to end child labor on Farms

 The Rainforest Alliance supports many of the world’s biggest companies in their sustainability commitments to end child labor on farms—from rigorous risk management, monitoring and remediation systems through certification to sector innovation projects targeting closely related issues, like rural poverty.
 For example, companies can help farmers achieve a living income by supporting them to adopt nature-friendly growing techniques that are proven to boost yields and build better livelihoods.
 Planting shade trees, for instance, helps cocoa and coffee farmers build resilience to climate change impacts like drought, which can lead to failed harvests.
 And if fruit-bearing trees (like avocado) are planted, farmers can also sell the fruit and gain additional income streams.

 We also partner with several companies on parallel initiatives to get children off farms and into the classroom.
 For example, in Turkey, our long-term partner, Durak Hazelnuts, runs a fantastic summer school program for the children of seasonal migrant workers who travel to the Black Sea coast each August for the hazelnut harvest.
 Math, science, and reading are taught, but fun is top of the curriculum with plenty of time set aside for sports and creative crafts.

 A “Wake-up Call”

-The recent spike in child labor cases worldwide is bitterly disheartening—and all the more so as it reverses the previous downward trend that saw child labor numbers fall by 92 million between 2000 and 2016.
+The post-COVID spike in child labor cases worldwide is bitterly disheartening—and all the more so as it reverses the previous downward trend that saw child labor numbers fall by 92 million between 2000 and 2016.
 But as the experiences of our “global village” show, huge strides can be made.
-“The International Labour Organization has rightly called this moment a wake-up call,” says Kunera Moore.
+“The International Labour Organization has rightly called these numbers a wake-up call,” says Kunera Moore.
 “So let this also be a turning point—one where we acknowledge how crucial it is for businesses to take action, and where we all step up to do our part.”